Skip to main content

 Kabob

-Grilled meat skewers, particularly popular in the Khatlon region.
-Often made with lamb and served with fresh vegetables.
+Grilled meat skewers, especially common in the Khatlon region.
+Usually lamb, served alongside fresh vegetables.

 Mastoba